Ragepanda/hangman-game/README.md

-This is a Dark Souls themed hangman game that utilizes CSS/Bootstrap for a cleanly positioned UI and JQuery for input captures to make for a smooth, responsive experience.
+This is a Dark Souls themed hangman game that utilizes CSS/Bootstrap for a cleanly positioned UI and JQuery for input captures and JS for the game logic in order to make for a smooth, responsive experience.

 To play, follow this link: https://ragepanda.github.io/hangman/index.html